Crassula perforata 'Variegata'

 Crassula perforata f. variegata, Crassula perforata 'Marginata'

-Crassula perforata f. variegata is an attractive succulent shrub that grows up to 18 inches (45 cm) tall.
-Leaves are gray-green with red or yellow margins and up to 1 inch (2.5 cm) long and gathered at the top of the plant.
+Crassula perforata f. variegata is an attractive succulent shrub with variegated leaves.
+It grows up to 18 inches (45 cm) tall.
+Leaves are gray-green with red or yellow margins and up to 1 inch (2.5 cm) long.
 The lower leaves lose their variegation.
-It blooms with pale yellow, inconspicuous flowers in spring.
+Flowers are small, pale yellow, and appear in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).